maros/Zway-MotionTrigger/README.md

 ## preconditions.recheck

-If this option is checked, all preconditions will be rechecked regularly.
+If this option is enabled, all preconditions will be rechecked regularly.
 Otherwise preconditions will be only checked once when the light is about to be triggered